S3 method for class 'drift_dm'

 pdfs when solving the model)

-In order to work with dRiftDM
+In order to work with dRiftDM, x_fun must have the following

 declaration:

-my_fun = function(prms_model, prms_solve, x_vec, one_cond, ddm_opts
+my_fun = function(prms_model, prms_solve, x_vec, one_cond, ddm_opts).

-is the evidence space, going from -1 to 1 with length nx + 1
+Here, x_vec is the evidence space, going from -1 to 1 with length nx + 1

 (see drift_dm).
 Each function must return a numeric vector

-, providing the density values of the
+of the same length as x_vec, providing the density values of the

 starting points across the evidence space.